Z-eq/CellSignal_Scanner_and_Jammer_Detector/README.md

 ## Requirements

-- Raspberry Pi with Wi-Fi capabilities /ESP8266 or other device with Linux ).
+- Raspberry Pi with Wi-Fi capabilities or any device with Linux ( Have not tested on windows but i think it will run on it aswell).
 - Python 3 and the following Python packages:
   - requests
   - time